ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

     return value + 1
 ```

-This tells the typechecker that values other than `int` and `float` are not allowed, resulting in an error:
+This tells the typechecker that values other than `int` and `float` are not allowed, resulting in an error if a string is passed for example:

 ```python
 increment_value(self, "hello") #error